armandoalonso/c3IDE/doc/index.md

 - **Data Path** : (READONLY) The data path points to the root where the application will store all it's data
 - **C3Addon Path** : The C3Addon Path is the path where .c3addon files will be created
 - **Construct Desktop Path** : This is the path used to open the desktop version construct with the open construct buttons
+- **Construct 3 Stable Url** : This is the url that will be used when opening construct from the web and *Open Construct in Beta* option is not enabled
+- **Construct 3 Beta Url** : This is the url that will be used when opening construct from the web and *Open Construct in Beta* option is enabled, inorder to update these links there is an *Update Construct Link Version* button. this will go fetch the most recent consrtuct releases
 - **Default Author** : This is the author that will be used when starting a new addon
 - **Editor Font Size** : This value effect the font size of all the code editors
 - **Editor Font Family** : This value effects the font that will be used in all editors